 In fall 2016 Harlem Repertory Theatre and The Yip Harburg Foundation premiered a jazzy new stage adaptation of THE WIZARD OF OZ.
 The response has been enthusiastic.
 See the reviews at Stage Buddy, The Broadway Blog and Huffington Post and Times Square Chronicles.
-The show has been extended into spring 2017 with upcoming performances April 1 and 15 and May 6 and 27.
+The show has been extended into summer 2017 with upcoming performances July 8th, 15th and 30th and Aug.
+20th.
 Visit the Harlem Repertory Theatre web site for details.
 240 E 123rd St., New York, NY.

 Walter Rimler’s biography of Harold Arlen, The Man That Got Away: The Life and Songs of Harold Arlen, was published by University of Illinois Press in August 2015.
 The book contains extensive material about Yip Harburg, who, over a span of nearly fifty years, wrote more than 100 songs with Arlen , including “Over the Rainbow” and “It’s Only a Paper Moon.”